TechieEarnie/AzureCloud-SOC-Honeynet/README.md

 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

-## Metrics After Hardening / Security Controls
+## Percentage of change in Metrics After Hardening / Security Controls

 The following table shows the metrics I measured in the environment for another 24 hours, but after security controls were applied:
 Start Time 2023-05-07 10:28